rodjek/puppet-lint/developer/tutorial/index.md

 : Create an instance of the rspec rake task called 'spec' (`rake spec`).

 Line 5
-: Set the default task to our spec task so that we can just run `rake` without any arguments.
+: Set the default task to our spec task so that you can just run `rake` without any arguments.

 ### spec/spec_helper.rb